spglib/spglib/_sources/python-spglib.rst.txt

     lattice, scaled_positions, numbers = refine_cell(cell, symprec=1e-5)

-Bravais lattice (3x3 numpy array), atomic scaled positions (a numpy array of [number_of_atoms,3]), and atomic numbers (a 1D numpy array) that are symmetrized following space group type are returned.
+Standardized crystal structure is obtained as a tuple of lattice (a 3x3 numpy array), atomic scaled positions (a numpy array of [number_of_atoms,3]), and atomic numbers (a 1D numpy array) that are symmetrized following space group type.
 When the search failed, ``None`` is returned.

-The detailed control of standardization of unit cell may be done using ``standardize_cell``.
+The detailed control of standardization of unit cell is achieved using ``standardize_cell``.

 ``find_primitive``